Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 ## 1.16.5

-**NOTE:** Running 1.16.5 with Java 17 or 21 is only possible with [ModernFix' JVM arguments](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17).
+**NOTE:** Running 1.16.5 with Java versions newer than 8 is only possible with [ModernFix' JVM arguments](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17).
 Not all mods may work though, so if you find an incompatible one, switch back to Java 8.

 | Java | Notes |
 |:---:|:---:|